 Why has Duke Continuing Studies chosen to offer this program?

 This program was created in response to the growing number of requests we received from nurses interested in the Legal Nurse Consulting field.
-The objective of this seven-session overview program is to acquaint the registered nurse (RN) with the analysis of health care issues and their related outcomes for the legal profession or other health care organizations in a variety of settings.
+The objective of this eight-session overview program is to acquaint the registered nurse (RN) with the analysis of health care issues and their related outcomes for the legal profession or other health care organizations in a variety of settings.

 Upon completion of the Duke LNC program will I be certified?